rarylson/update-conf.py/CONTRIBUTING.md

 ### Bugfixes

-You can find all opened bugs at [update-conf.py - Issues (Bug)](https://github.com/rarylson/update-conf.py/labels/bug).
+You can find known bugs in [README - TODO](README.md#TODO).
+But someday we may move them to [update-conf.py - Issues (Bug)](https://github.com/rarylson/update-conf.py/labels/bug).

 Feel free to contribute solving any of these bugs.

-When solving a bug, please add the bug reference in your commit message.
+When solving a bug, please add the bug reference in commit message and pull request.

-If you discovered a new bug and solved it, please create a bug report before submiting your solution.

-### Implement features

-You can find all proposed features in [README - TODO](README.md#TODO).

-Feel free to contribute implementing any of these features.

-**PS:** If someday the number of features increases, we may move them to [update-conf.py - Issues (Enhancement)](https://github.com/rarylson/update-conf.py/labels/enhancement).

 ### Propose features